tss43/Rehearsify/README.md

 ## Overview

 Rehearsify is an app for practising foreign language words.
 To get started, these can be loaded in from a simple .txt file.
-This allows the user great flexibility in the question they want to practise and the corresponding answers that will be counted as correct.
+This allows the user great flexibility in the questions they want to practise and the corresponding answers that will be counted as correct.
 Access is provided through a simple, intuitive GUI, from which progress scores might be saved.
-Further offered functionality includes the option to look up a question for the appropriate answer or vice versa, and to inspect some statistics of the the loaded dictionary of translations.
+Further offered functionality includes the option to look up the appropriate answer for a question or vice versa, and to inspect some overall statistics of the the loaded dictionary of translations.

 ## Usage

+The best point of entry into the GUI is

 - Open GUI by calling `python3 main.py` from the command line
 - Open file